yumastudio/cookiecutter-design-system/README.md

-# Cookiecutter Django by Yuma
+# Cookiecutter Design System by Yuma

-A custom implementation of Cookiecutter Django for building Django GraphQL API projects quickly.
+An implementation of Cookiecutter to create quickly a design system based on Blockx.

 ## License